bhhwang/cossb/README.md

 Getting Started
 ===============
 * If you want to test all codes, Google Test Framework installation should be installed.
 (Use gtest_setup.sh)
-* All supported utilities cannot execute directly.
+* All supported utilities cannot be executed directly. it runs as a shared library.

 COSSB Utility Usage
 -------